kingthorin/neonmarker/README.md

 ### Order of tag rules can be dynamically changed in UI
 - drag and drop?

-### Colour mappings can be added in scripts
-- extNeonmarker.addColormapping("tag", 0xc06000)
-- probably not that good of an idea ater all?

 ### User can add colour by regex
 - UI configurable passive scanning rule
 - Custom Tagger extension?